chrishughallen/chrishughallen/README.md

 My Current React Project

-[lorem-blog-posts](https://react-blog-posts.vercel.app/) - A basic fetch application that using the JSONplaceholder API.
+[lorem-blog-posts](https://react-blog-posts.vercel.app/) - A basic fetch application that uses the JSONplaceholder API.
 Using localStorage you can favorite/unfavorite blog posts, as well as follow/unfollow users.
-I am currently working on implementing all the back end features before any major styling, so don't expect anything beautiful, but it's functional!
+I am currently working on implementing all the functionality before any major styling, so don't expect anything beautiful quite yet 😉

 Finished React Projects